 My business was born as a way to travel more, make my own hours and work with brands that inspire me.
 So far, so good!

 When I mentor other writers I always tell them, there’s no one secret method that will instantly score you tons of writing gigs.
 Building a client base takes time, effort, and the process is different for everyone.
 You have to try a lot of different strategies to see what works best for you.

 Beyond that, here are three things that have worked for me.

 Everyone knows someone who is starting a business, helping their boss with a project, or advancing their side hustle.
 And people who love you will be more invested in your success.
 I’m talking about your friends, your old bosses, and even your mom.

+I really shied away from this at first because I thought it sounded desperate.
+It’s not!
+Once I dropped the fear and began to think of it as a life update, things fell into place.
+Plus, it’s all in the way you frame it.
 Choose 5 – 10 primo contacts who you think will know people.
 Then draft up a simple, friendly email asking for referrals who might be interested in what you have to offer.

 Next, draft up a different text for your Facebook feed.
 Start with something casual like “Hi friends!”
 Include your business as an exciting announcement and that you’re taking new clients (explain what you do quickly and clearly).
 Include a pic of you they haven’t seen—not a headshot, but a personal photo that shows off the real you that they know and love.

 A few things to note: this is not a direct sales pitch—you’re looking for contacts and referals.
 Let people know that you’re actively building a web of connections for a potential client roster.
 Keep it friendly, personal, and thank them!
 Telling people they’re awesome always seems to help.